-IV.
-Certification and Signature
+V. Certification and Signature

 Before you sign this Application, you must have received and had the opportunity to read the Prospectus for the Fund.
-There are significant risks to investing in the Notes.
+There are significant risks to investing in the Fund.
 These risks are outlined in the Prospectus under the heading "Investment Risk Factors."

-Representatives of the Fund will be glad to answer any questions you have and to provide any additional information that you need to make an informed investment decision.
+Representatives of the Fund will be glad to answer any questions you may have and provide any additional information that you need to make an informed investment decision.